 With thousands of dahlia varieties to choose from, part of the fun of growing these summer-blooming bulbs, is discovering new colors and flower styles.
 Learning to identify them by type makes it easier to recognize the different varieties and figure out which ones you find most appealing.

-Border.
+Border Dahlias.
 Border dahlias are the ideal size for lining a walkway or adding late summer color to pots and planters.
-The bushy, compact plants stand just 12-18” tall and never need staking.
-They usually start blooming earlier in the summer than most other dahlias and literally cover themselves with flowers.
+They have a bushy, compact growth habit and stand just 12-18” tall so never need staking.

-Decorative.
+Decorative Dahlias.
 This is the largest category of dahlias and offers the widest range of colors and styles.
-You'll find many excellent heirloom varieties as well as a steady stream of new introductions.
-Decorative dahlias can be grown in perennial gardens, display beds, cutting gardens, large containers and vegetable gardens.
+You'll find many wonderful heirloom varieties as well as a steady stream of new introductions.

 Decorative dahlias are excellent cut flowers and an essential addition to every cutting garden.
 Most have a stocky growth habit, which also makes them suitable for perennial gardens and large containers.

 Dinnerplate Dahlias.
 If you like BIG blooms, these are your dahlias!
 Dinnerplate dahlias grow 4 to 5 feet tall and produce flowers that can measure as much as 10" across.
 These are large plants and they need plenty of room to reach their full potential.

 Plant dinnerplate dahlias at the back of a flower bed, against a fence or outbuilding, or even in your vegetable garden.
 To help support the large flower heads, be sure to stake the plants at planting time and tie in the stems in as they grow.